SirZompiGit/Barony_Italian_traslation/README.md

 The project is currently updated to **v0.5**: we’ve translated **most of the game** (including DLCs), but **some parts are still missing**.
 Compared to the previous version, we tried to fix several **text length and formatting** issues—especially on tutorial signs and in some menus—however you may still encounter **overlapping, cut-off, or incorrectly fitting text** in-game.

 The translation is still being refined and is **not perfect**: for now, our main priority has been to make sure **strings fit** within the game’s limits.
 Even where the wording could be improved, we’ve made sure the **meaning remains clear**.

+In this version, the game’s title logo has been modified: **the shield now uses the colors of the Italian flag**.

 ✅ **Compatible with the latest game version: 4.3.1**